WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 We've added new features to `GraphicsLibrary`:
 - two new large pixel fonts: 12x16 and a 12x20
-- new **CurrentRotation** property allows screen rotation on any display (even if the driver doesn't support it directly)
+- new `Rotation` property allows screen rotation on any display (even if the driver doesn't support it directly)
 - smarter drawing calls, allows more optimizations to be performed by the display driver

 SPI display driver performance: